eunicejoh/INST126-Fall2020-Final-Project/README.md

 - Flowcharts for our functions were completed

 ### December 1, 2020
+- Had a meeting to discuss code thus far
+- Updated the readme

 ## User Assumptions
 This program will assume that users:

 ## Credits
-The dataset was created and shared by Chris Crawford on Kaggle (https://www.kaggle.com/crawford/80-cereals)
+- The dataset was created and shared by Chris Crawford on Kaggle (https://www.kaggle.com/crawford/80-cereals)